twilio-labs/sample-autopilot-voice-ivr/README.md

 ## About

-This application shows how to build an IVR (Interactive Voice Response) application using [Twilio Autopilot](https://www.twilio.com/docs/autopilot).
+Interactive Voice Response or IVR is an automated telephony system that interacts with human callers through the use of voice and touch-tone keypad selections (DTMF tones).

-It has a basic setup for an IVR workflow with
+This application shows how to build an IVR application using [Twilio Autopilot](https://www.twilio.com/docs/autopilot).
+Autopilot is a conversational AI platform to build, train, and deploy artificially intelligent applications that can interact with users over multiple channels.

 Implementations in other languages: